favalot/genassist4j/.github/PULL_REQUEST_TEMPLATE.md

   - Name the pull request in the form "[Feature] Title of the pull request", where *Feature* can be replaced by `Hotfix`, `Bug`, etc.

   - Fill out the template below to describe the changes contributed by the pull request.
-That will give reviewers the
+That will give reviewers the context they need to do the review.

+  - If the PR is unfinished, add `[WIP]` in your PR title, e.